slamice/wri/hipsters/first-draft/ch03 - phone call1.md

 I could hear my Dad breathe heavy into the phone, which is weird because he never jogged.

 "Do you want to talk to your mother?"

 "I kind of have to go though I'm busy right now."

+"I see son.
+You are busy."

+"I'll call her later seriously.
+You can't imagine what it's like here."

+"Ok, well let us know son, we are waiting."

 I nodded in the right places and waited.
+A few I love you's were exchanged, and we hung up.
+I hung up first.